Northwestern California University School of Law

-Online Law Education
+Academics

+NWCU offers the Juris Doctor (JD) degree.
+Graduates receive the JD degree after the successful completion of their four year part-time program, which must be completed continuously.

+The NWCU Law program is regulated according to the standards set by the State Bar of California, requiring 3,600 hours of verified academic engagement and study in total.
+Foundational classes are taught in 12-month blocks.

 The school delivers courses entirely through a distance education format.
 The main teaching medium is the internet by means of virtual classrooms, discussion boards, live online audio and video lectures, online study groups, and the use of videoconferencing.
 NWCU Law offers its courses through eJuris, an online law school platform developed by the school.
 All students are also provided with access to LexisNexis and to CALI.

-NWCU is a part time program spanning four years of continuous study.
-As a part time program the NWCU Law program is regulated according to the standards set by the State Bar of California, requiring a cumulative 3,600 hours of verified academic engagement and study.
-Foundational classes are taught in year long blocks requiring a 12-month course of study.

-Degrees Offered

-NWCU offers the Juris Doctor (J.D.) law degree.
-Graduates receive the J.D. degree after the successful completion of their 4L year.